-- Additive treatment levels in the following guidelines are in percent mass.

-- Major components are those included as part of the performance additive package at a treatment level of >1.0% in the formulation to be tested.

-- Decrease in the treatment level of the performance additive package components other than for rebalances (Guidelines 5 and 6) and/or pour point depressant and/or foam inhibitor (Guideline 9) is not allowed.

-- All modifications are relative except those that are noted as absolute.

-- Definitions for Level 1 and Level 2 support are found in Tab 1.

-- There is a limit to the number of minor modifications allowed during the development of a core data set.
+- Additive treatment levels in the following guidelines are in percent mass. - Major components are those included as part of the performance additive package at a treatment level of >1.0% in the formulation to be tested. - Decrease in the treatment level of the performance additive package components is not allowed.
+Exceptions to this rule include component rebalances (see Guidelines 5 and 6); changes to pour point depressant (see Guideline 9); and changes to foam inhibitor (see Guideline 9). - All modifications are relative except those that are noted as absolute. - Definitions for Level 1 and Level 2 support are found in Tab 1. - There is a limit to the number of minor modifications allowed during the development of a core data set.
 This limit applies to Guidelines 1 through 6 only and is defined in the table below.

-Non-Matrix-Core Program (Tab 1)
+Non-Matrix Core Program (Tab 1)

 Number of Minor Mods 3

 Matrix-Core Program

 Number of Minor Mods 4

-For Guidelines 1 through 4, if the same minor modification guideline is applied more than once and the total increase falls within the guideline limits, this is considered to be only one minor modification.
+- For Guidelines 1 through 4, if the same minor modification guideline is applied more than once and the total increase falls within the guideline limits, this is considered to be only one minor modification.
 The total of all modifications shall not result in an increase in the treatment level of any major component of the performance additive package of greater than 30%.